grupo-tc-volcan/plot-tool/README.md

 # plot-tool
 Plotting tool

+## Dependencies
 Check if you have all the dependencies required in requirements.txt, if not install them using the pip install command in the console.
 After that you are ready to go.

+ pip install -r requirements.txt

+## Execution
-Execute the program by running the "/main.py"
+Execute the program by running the main.py program.

+ python main.py